 Although he had little formal education, Charles Doolittle Walcott headed three of the most important scientific institutions in the United States: the U.S. Geological Survey, the Smithsonian Institution and the National Academy of Sciences.
 He was also a founding director of the National Advisory Committee for Aeronautics, the forerunner of NASA.
 He was well connected and on a first-name basis with several U.S. presidents.
 He was so skillful at persuading fellow residents of the District of Columbia to do what he wanted that he earned the nickname Snowshoe Charlie, meaning he didn't even leave any tracks.

 To understand the importance of Walcott's contributions to paleontology, it helps to understand the history of the earliest life forms on Earth.
 The Earth is estimated to be 4.6 billion years old.
-Geologically speaking, life likely evolved here pretty quickly — 3.5 billion years ago, possibly earlier than that.
+Geologically speaking, life likely evolved here pretty quickly — more than 3.5 billion years ago.
 Yet life remained microscopic probably for most of Earth's history.
 Even though the life forms were single-celled, they frequently formed colonies, the most common being stromatolites.
-Stromatolites, consisting of layer upon layer of single-celled organisms, were the dominant life form on Earth for millions of years.
+Stromatolites, consisting of layer upon layer of single-celled organisms, were the dominant life form on Earth for hundreds of millions of years.